 "I think it will be easy to put my own stamp on it because he has already mined the field," Hanke said.
 "He's already created the path of jokes and the rhythms, and so it's easy for me actually to go, 'OK, this is where I'm going in the woods.'"

-Urie will take the show to Chicago's Broadway Playhouse from May 6-June 15 and then make stops at Washington D.C.'s Harman Center for the Arts from June 20-June 29, Los Angeles' Mark Taper Forum between July 9-Aug.
+Urie will take the show to Chicago's Broadway Playhouse from May 6-June 15 and then it makes stops at Washington D.C.'s Harman Center for the Arts from June 20-June 29, Los Angeles' Mark Taper Forum between July 9-Aug.
 17 and Toronto's Panasonic Theatre from Nov.
 12-30, with additional cities to be announced shortly.

-Streisand, for the record, has not been to see the show in New York — as far as he knows.
-"I hope she comes to see you," Urie said to Henke, who temporarily blanched.
+Streisand, for the record, has not been to see the show in New York — as far as Urie knows.
+"I hope she comes to see you," Urie said to Hanke, who temporarily blanched.
 "I hope she sees you first.
 I don't want that pressure."

 Both men wonder what will happen down the road if they find each other in the same city again, both laying claim to the same character.
 Might there be a rip in the space-time continuum?

 "If and when Christopher hits 360 performances and we meet, the world will end," Urie insisted.
 "I don't see how it could possibly continue."
-To which Henke replied: "Barbra Streisand's head will explode."
+To which Hanke replied: "Barbra Streisand's head will explode."

 Mark Kennedy is at http://twitter.com/KennedyTwits